Admissions Decisions FAQ

 How will I be able to learn more about Pomona after being admitted?

 We warmly welcome you to visit campus!
-In addition to Admitted Students Day (April 11), a special day of programming just for admitted students and their families, we invite you to visit on Fridays for campus tours reserved for admitted students—or visit any day your schedule allows!
+In addition to Admitted Students Day (April 17), a special day of programming just for admitted students and their families, we invite you to visit on Fridays for campus tours reserved for admitted students—or visit any day your schedule allows!
 Your admissions officer would be happy to help you plan a visit to ensure all your questions are answered.
 We also have many ways for you to connect with the Pomona community online and explore all that we have to offer.
 Through videos, webinars, social media, student blogs, podcasts, web features, email, text and virtual chats, we hope to answer your questions—even those you haven't thought of yet.
-Your Destination Pomona admitted student portal, accessed through your applicant portal in March, will feature curated information, and students and families can also find more on our Admitted Students webpage and our New Students website.
+Your Pomona admitted student portal will feature curated information, and students and families can also find more on our Admitted Students webpage and our New Students website (both updated in the spring).

 I was admitted, and I want to drop a course or change my schedule.
 Do I need to let you know?